jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/ExtendingNika.rst

       if(V_Flag<1)					             //path does not exist
         Abort "Path to 2D data does not exist"	 //abort endif
-          //now figure out the name of the text file.
+          //now image out the name of the text file.
 The depends on naming system string TextFileName                 //place for the file name variable NumOfSeparators            //need a number
       NumOfSeparators = ItemsInList(FileName, "_")	//number of string parts separated by "_"